-By helping your dog maintain an ideal body condition, you’re helping him maintain a high quality of life.
-If you have a puppy, start healthy habits early.
-If you have an adult dog, take a close look at his shape:
+By helping your cat maintain an ideal body condition, you're helping her maintain a high quality of life.
+If you have a kitten, start healthy habits early.
+If you have an adult cat, take a close look at her shape:

-- When you look at your dog from above, does he have a waist?
+- When you look at your cat from above, does she have an hourglass shape?

-- Does his belly appear tucked up when viewed from the side?
+- Does she have a tucked waist behind her ribs when viewed from the side?

-If you answered no to these questions, your dog may be overweight and needs to see your veterinarian to rule out any medical problems.
-If you answered yes to all of them, your dog likely has an ideal body condition.
-That’s great!
-Your job is to help him maintain it with proper nutrition and regular exercise.
+If you answered no to any of these questions, your cat may be overweight and needs to see your veterinarian to rule out any medical problems.
+If you answered yes to all of them, your cat has an ideal body condition.
+That's great!
+Your job is to help her maintain it with proper nutrition and regular exercise.

-A high-quality complete and balanced diet, when fed correctly, can help extend your dog’s healthy years.
-Start your dog off right with the best nutrition possible.
-Puppies do best on puppy-specific formulas that meet the unique needs of their growing bodies.
-If you have an adult dog, it’s important to choose a food that helps him maintain a healthy weight.
-That means if your dog is overweight, you may need to feed him a formula that has lower fat and fewer calories.
-Look for formulas with names like “healthy weight” or “weight management”.
+A high-quality, complete and balanced diet, when fed correctly, can help your cat live a happy, healthy life.
+Start your cat off right with the best nutrition possible.
+Kittens do best on kitten-specific formulas that meet the unique needs of their growing bodies.
+If you have an adult cat, it's important to choose a food that helps her maintain a healthy weight.
+If your cat is overweight, your veterinarian may recommend feeding her a formula with fewer calories.
+These formulas often have names like "healthy weight", "weight management" or even "indoor".

 The benefits of exercise are widely known.
-Exercise has the added benefit of discouraging destructive behavior.
-That’s because bored, unexercised dogs just might release their pent-up energy in the home.
-Keeping your dog active benefits everyone!
+Exercise often has the added benefit of discouraging destructive behavior.
+Bored, energetic cats need some way to release their pent-up energy, so helping them through play is good for everyone!

-If you’re concerned about your dog’s weight or what might be an appropriate level of exercise, talk to your veterinarian.
-He or she can help you establish a plan to get your dog back to a healthy weight, so he can live the healthy, happy life you both want.
+If you're concerned about your cat's weight, talk to your veterinarian.
+He or she can help you establish a plan to get your cat back to a healthy weight, so she can live the healthy, happy life you both want.